N95 respirator: H1N1 swine flu pandemic

+H1N1 respirator/mask randomized control trials

+Around the time of the H1N1 pandemic, randomized control trial studies of masks started being done, comparing surgical masks and N95 respirators with the tendency for medical staff to be infected by the flu.
+One paper concluded that N95s were better than surgical masks, but its results were later called into question.
+Another paper claimed that protection provided by an N95 respirator compared similarly to a surgical mask, but the study did not control health care personnel potentially being exposed outside, without respirators, via the community.

+After the 2009 H1N1 flu season, the CDC issued guidelines recommending surgical masks instead, after complaints were leveled by various groups on the effectiveness of surgical masks compared to N95 respirators, along with complaints about comfort.
+The new recommendations were met with approval by groups like the Society for Healthcare Epidemiology of America.

+COVID-19 pandemic

+During the COVID-19 pandemic, the mask and respirator market rapidly grew, along with counterfeit respirators.
+NIOSH, on behalf of the Department of Health and Human Services, filed a trademark application on June 17, 2020, for various 42 CFR 84 trademarks, including the N95, allowing NIOSH to enforce rules on counterfeit masks outside of rules defined in 42 CFR 84.
+The trademarks were registered in 2022.

 Global shortages during the COVID-19 pandemic

-On January 24, 2020, Taiwan announced that it was imposing a temporary ban on the export of masks.
-The respirators came to be in short supply and high demand during the COVID-19 pandemic, causing price gouging and hoarding, often leading to confiscation of masks.
-Production of N95 respirators was limited due to constraints on the supply of nonwoven polypropylene fabric (which is used as the primary filter) as well as the cessation of exports from China.
+The Strategic National Stockpile had not been refilled following the H1N1 pandemic, and by April 2020, Department of Homeland Security officials reported that the supply of respirators and other PPE in the stockpile was nearly gone.
+Respirators came to be in short supply and high demand during the COVID-19 pandemic, causing price gouging and hoarding, often leading to confiscation of masks.
+Production of N95 respirators was limited due to constraints on the supply of nonwoven polypropylene fabric as well as the cessation of exports from China.

-In Canada, AMD Medicom began making masks in 1997 through an agreement with United Medical Enterprises in Atlanta, Georgia, US.
-Medicom added factories in Shanghai in 2002, Yilan Taiwan in 2010 and France in 2011.
-As the pandemic escalated, China, France and Taiwan either prohibited the export of masks, or requisitioned Medicom's output for local use.
-The federal government of Canada came to an agreement with Medicom to buy millions of masks over the next ten years, leading to Medicom announcing plans to open a new factory; in Montreal.
-Novo Textiles in British Columbia quickly acquired a surgical mask making machine, and announced plans to acquire an N95 making machine as well.

-In March 2020, US President Donald Trump applied the Defense Production Act (DPA) against the American company 3M that allows the Federal Emergency Management Agency to obtain as many N95 respirators as it needs from 3M.

-Also in early April 2020, the United States federal government, invoking the DPA, ordered 3M to stop exporting N95 respirators to customers in Canada and Latin America, and to keep them within the U.S. instead.
-However, 3M refused, citing humanitarian implications, and the possibility of backfire: "Ceasing all export of respirators produced in the United States would likely cause other countries to retaliate and do the same, as some have already done.
+Also in early April 2020, the United States federal government, invoking the Defense Production Act of 1950, ordered 3M to stop exporting N95 respirators to customers in Canada and Latin America, and to keep them within the U.S. instead.
+However, 3M refused, saying: "Ceasing all export of respirators produced in the United States would likely cause other countries to retaliate and do the same, as some have already done.
 If that were to occur, the net number of respirators being made available to the United States would actually decrease.
 That is the opposite of what we and the administration, on behalf of the American people, both seek."